VivekSayOne1/Terraform-instance-creation/README.md

 # Terraform-instance-creation
-instance craetion using .tf script
+instance creation using .tf script

+created two files var.tf and terraform.tfvar
+declared secret key and access key on var file and dclared ami value and key value also